astrorama/PhosphorosDoc/source/user_manual/quickstart.rst

 .. figure:: /_static/quickstart/FilterMapping.png
     :align: center

-Later in this User Manual, you will learn more about how to organize you catalogs (:ref:`directory-organization`) and how to map the columns to the filters (:ref:`catalog-column-mapping`).
+Later in this User Manual, you will learn more about how to organize your catalogs (:ref:`directory-organization`) and how to map the columns to the filters (:ref:`catalog-column-mapping`).